soerenfi/opendrive-traffic-simulation/README.md

 Contains geometric and mathematic utilities, such as the class "Point" which is used for Map and vehicle position definition.

+## Expected Behavior

+OpenDrive map is loaded and displayed correctly.
+Defined number of Vehicles is displayed and moving along the road lanes in a consistent manner (i.e. without jumping around).
 ## Building

 cmake 3.15+